trivedikavya/python-projects/README.md

 Bot: My owner is KAVYA TRIVEDI.
 You: yeah but its contact information
 Bot: You can contact Kavya Trivedi on Instagram: @kavyatrivedi.og or on GitHub: trivedikavya
+You: How many girls are there in your staff
+Bot: All are married brother
+You: how to start investing
+Bot: For that you need money for that you have to earn
+You: ohk so how can I earn money
+Bot: for that you need skills rather then
+HTML ,CSS , js
 ```